Canon 100D vs Fujifilm X70

 The reported shutter speed and shutter burst refer to the use of the mechanical shutter.
 In addition, the X70 features an electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

 Concerning the storage of imaging data, both the 100D and the X70 write their files to SDXC cards.
+Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 Connectivity comparison: Canon 100D vs Fujifilm X70